hackclub/hackclub/workshops/memory_game/README.md

 }
 ```

 We have to add the live score into `result` using `textContent`.
-After the logic executed, we have to clear both the `cardsClicked` and `cardsClickedId` arrays no matter what.
+After the logic is executed, we have to clear both the `cardsClicked` and `cardsClickedId` arrays no matter what.

 ```js
 cardsClicked = []